 Building a Self-Directed, Agile, Digital, Exponential, Learning (SADEL) organisation is critical to survival in a digital world.
-In part 2 of an 8-part series, organisational behaviourist and learning strategist Kerryn Kohl takes an in-depth look at the framework required to build this type of organisation.
+In part 2 of a 5-part series, organisational behaviourist and learning strategist Kerryn Kohl takes an in-depth look at the framework required to build this type of organisation.

 In part one I outlined three major shifts that need to be made to establish and grow the Self-driven, Agile, Digital, Exponential Learning (SADEL) Organisation.
 These included: